derykmakgill/krawisz/test.md

 >What we want is fully anonymous, *ultra low transaction cost,* transferable units of exchange.
 If we get that going the banks will become the obsolete dinasaurs they deserve to become.

-#### 19 Jul 2011
+#### 19 July 2011

-r/bitcoin moderator Atlas is [accused](https://bitcointalk.org/index.php?topic=30211.0) of trying to sell r/bitcoin.
+r/bitcoin moderator u/AtlasLGo is [accused](https://bitcointalk.org/index.php?topic=30211.0) of trying to sell r/bitcoin.
 In the ensuing drama, someone contacts Reddit and he is removed along with three other mods we can see on the [WayBack Machine](https://web.archive.org/web/20110530125818/https://www.reddit.com/r/Bitcoin/new/) as late as May 2011.

 Theymos becomes the new sole moderator and refuses to allow the old ones back in.
 We see him as the sole moderator on the WayBack machine in [September 2011.](https://web.archive.org/web/20110927021847/https://www.reddit.com/r/Bitcoin/new/)